Search for a command to run...

 Beyond distribution: the court appoints your children's guardian, sole-owner bank accounts typically freeze during probate (6–12 months), and the process nationally averages 4–7% of the estate in legal and court fees.

-A $279 will lets you decide all of this yourself – in 15 minutes.
+A $399 estate plan lets you decide all of this yourself – in 15-30 minutes, fully executed.

 You don't need to figure it out yourself.
 Our free checkup adapts to your situation and tells you exactly which documents you need.
 Common scenarios we handle: